microsoft/malmo/MalmoEnv/README.md

 `python3 -c "import malmoenv.bootstrap; malmoenv.bootstrap.download()"`

-The sample missions will be doqwnloaded to ./MalmoPlatform/MalmoEnv/missions.
+The sample missions will be downloaded to ./MalmoPlatform/MalmoEnv/missions.

 `python3 -c "import malmoenv.bootstrap; malmoenv.bootstrap.launch_minecraft(9000)"` can be used to start up the Malmo Minecraft Mod listening for MalmoEnv connections on port 9000 after downloading Malmo.